MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ### -Culture
 Specifies the culture to use for the session.
-Enter a culture name in \<languagecode2\>-\<country/regioncode2\> format, such as "ja-jP",  a variable that contains a CultureInfo object, or a command that gets a CultureInfo object, such as "get-culture".
+Enter a culture name in \<languagecode2\>-\<country/regioncode2\> format, such as ja-jP, a variable that contains a CultureInfo object, or a command that gets a CultureInfo object, such as Get-Culture.

-The default value is $null, and the culture that is set in the operating system  is used in the session.
+The default value is $Null, and the culture that is set in the operating system is used in the session.

 ```yaml
 Type: CultureInfo